-All members of staff are prohibited from downloading, installing or running software from external sources without obtaining prior authorisation from the IT Manager who will liaise with the Bursar to consider bona fide requests for work purposes.
+All members of staff are prohibited from downloading, installing or running software from external sources without obtaining prior authorisation from the IT Services Director who will liaise with the Bursar to consider bona fide requests for work purposes.
 Please note that this includes instant messaging programs, screen savers, photos, video clips, games, music files and opening any documents or communications from unknown origins.

 Where consent is given all files and data should always be virus checked before they are downloaded onto the Foundation's systems.
-If in doubt, the employee should seek advice from the IT Manager.
+If in doubt, the employee should seek advice from the IT Services Director.

-No device or equipment should be attached to our systems without the prior approval of the IT Manager and Bursar.
-This includes, but is not limited to, any PDA or telephone, iPad (or other mobile device tablet), USB device, i-pod, digital camera, MP3 player, infra red connection device or any other device.
+No device or equipment should be attached to our systems without the prior approval of the IT Services Director and Bursar.
+This includes, but is not limited to, any personal mobile device or laptop, USB device, digital camera, MP3 player, infra-red connection device or any other device.

 The Foundation monitors all e-mails passing through its systems for viruses.
 Staff should be cautious when opening e-mails from unknown external sources or where for any reason an e-mail appears suspicious (such as ending in '.exe').
-The IT Manager should be informed immediately if a suspected virus is received.
+The IT Services Department should be informed immediately if a suspected virus is received.
 The Foundation reserves the right to block access to attachments to e-mail for the purpose of effective use of the system and compliance with this policy.
 The Foundation also reserves the right not to transmit any e-mail message.

-Staff should not attempt to gain access to restricted areas of the network or to any password-protected information unless they are specifically authorised to do so.
+Staff should not attempt to gain access to restricted areas of the network or to any passwordprotected information unless they are specifically authorised to do so.